boostorg/redis/README.md

 * Removes the `aedis::connection::async_run` overload that takes request and adapter as parameters.

-* Adds a second parameter to the `aedis::connection::async_run` completion signature that contains the number of requests that have been canceled on its completion.

 * Changes the way `aedis::adapt()` behaves with `std::vector<aedis::resp3::node<T>>`.
 Receiving RESP3 simple errors,